dell/dataiq-plugin-example/README.md

 After the plugin is installed, enable the plugin: in the DataIQ UI, select Settings > Data management configuration.
 In the plugin section, select the  ⋮ (vertical ellipses) icon next to the plugin, and select Enable.

-To configure the plugin, select the ⋮ (vertical ellipses) icon next to the plugin, and select `Edit configuration`.
-This opens the ca.control file, where you can configure your plugins.
+To configure the plugin, select the ⋮ (vertical ellipses) icon next to the plugin, and select `Edit configuration`, and configure your plugin.

 To use the plugin, select Data Management > Browse, and select a folder under the root path.
 (The sample plugin does not support using root path: `/`.)
 In the Actions side panel, select 'Time Bound'.
 This shows a new window that displays the data in bins according to how recently the file has been accessed.